Haroenv/lingxz.github.io/_posts/2017-03-21-drifter-writing-interactive-fiction-with-ink.md

 If you want to play the game without any prior knowledge of the plot, don't read below.
 This section is pretty general in terms of the elements of interactive fiction, but still might reveal some aspects of the plot.
 </div>

 Interactive fiction is actually quite different from most of the other forms of writing I've been doing.
 To be honest, I've never written anything of the sort, and before this, I have been woefully ignorant of the tools available.
-I don't play much of it either, because sometimes pointless dilemmas make me stressed.
+I don't play much of it either.
 I didn't even know about the term interactive fiction at first, oops.

 But I have read those choose your own adventure books.
 So I gathered some of my ideas from there, and went around the web looking for resources.
 [Emily Short's blog](https://emshort.blog/), especially [this post](https://emshort.blog/how-to-play/writing-if/) was quite helpful.